teamhide/fastapi-boilerplate/README.md

 ## Dependencies for specific permissions

-There is 2 permissions `IsAdmin` and `IsAuthenticated`.

-`IsAdmin` check current user is admin or not.

-`IsAuthenticated` check current user is authenticated.
+Permissions `IsAdmin` and `IsAuthenticated` have already been implemented.

 ```python
 from core.fastapi.dependencies import (